Manas-kashyap/Manas-kashyap.github.io/_posts/2019-06-14-Basics-of-gitlab-installation.md

 I have personally used a Debian unstable Linux container system for this whole installation process . i suggest to use a server based container , of Debian unstable .

-**Don't use Docker container for this installation process , there are docker pre made  [container](https://hub.docker.com/search?q=gitlab&type=image/)  available to use which can run as Gitlab server, just do "*docker pull container_required*" **
+**Don't use Docker container for this installation process , there are docker pre made  [container](https://hub.docker.com/search?q=gitlab&type=image/)  available to use which can run as Gitlab server, just do "docker pull container_required" **

 ## What is Gitlab or VCS ?